lundygp/COUNTry/README.md

 Added an image view that displays the flag of the country selected in the spinner.
 Added a text field for user input along with its heading Created a array of type country and made an algorithm to sort entries
+#Need to lock orientation for second and third activities